Adsorption/bio-oxidation process: History

 In 1977 Böhnke published his first article on adsorption/bio-oxidation process.
 The same year the patent was issued.
-Extensive research of the following years, conducted by prof. Böhnke together with Bernd and Andreas Diering, ended up in 1985 with the establishment of the company Dr.-Ing.
+Extensive research of the following years, conducted by Böhnke together with Bernd and Andreas Diering, ended up in 1985 with the establishment of the company Dr.-Ing.
 Bernd Diering GmbH.
-The same year AB-process was for the first time applied in a full-scale at the Krefeld, Germany sewage treatment plant (800 000 P.E.).
+The same year, the AB-process was for the first time applied in a full-scale at the Krefeld, Germany sewage treatment plant (800 000 P.E.).
 In 1990, 19 full scale installations existed in Western Germany alone.
 Further application of the process in Europe was hindered by the tightening of the effluent discharge requirements with respect to nitrogen and phosphorus.
-The process came into notice in 2000th again due to the increased interest in energy recovery from wastewater.
+The process came into notice in 2000 again due to the increased interest in energy recovery from wastewater.

 Principle of operation

 The A-stage, or adsorption stage is the most innovative component of the process.
 It is not preceded by primary treatment.
-Influent organic matter is removed in the A-stage mainly by flocculation and sorption to sludge due to the high loading rates (2-10 g BOD • g VSS−1 • d−1) and low sludge age (typically 4-10 h).
+Influent organic matter is removed in the A-stage mainly by flocculation and sorption to sludge due to the high loading rates (2–10 g BOD • g VSS−1 • d−1) and low sludge age (typically 4–10 h).
 Hydrolysis of complex organic molecules occurs improving biodegradability of the influent of the B-stage.
 High loading rates and low sludge age favours development of dynamic biocoenosis with a large fraction of microorganisms present in the exponential growth phase.
 Diverse sludge biocoenosis increase variety of organic compounds that can be degraded in the A-stage and makes the process more stable towards the shock loads.
 Altogether, up to 80% of the influent organic matter can be removed in the A-stage.
 The required reactor volume and oxygen supply are lower if compared to the removal in the conventional activated sludge process.

 The B-stage, or bio-oxidation stage, is a typical low-loaded activated sludge process, where biodegradation of the remaining organic material occurs.
 The B-stage can be designed for nitrogen and/or phosphorus removal by alternating aerobic, anoxic and anaerobic zones in the reactor.